kred-no/terraform-azurerm-mssql-server/README.md

 | PaaS     | Azure SQL                    | N/A            | N/A            |
 | PaaS     | Azure SQL (Managed Instance) | N/A            | N/A            |

+## Features & Limitations

+  1. Deploy an SQL server endpoint, using SQL Virtual Machine.
+  1. Optionally add managed datadisks for data and/or logs.
+  1. Join VM to AAD.
+  1. Access SQL Host & SQL Server using "Load Balancer" IP (NAT/LB), or create a "Private Service Endpoint"
+  1. Creates a customizable subnet.

+  LIMITATIONS

+  1. "SQL Virtual Machine" deployment deploys a single standalone VM

 ## Virtual Machine Extensions